EN 71 Toy Safety Lab Testing: A Complete Guide

 • EN 71-14: Trampolines for domestic use

-The purpose of EN 71 testing is to verify if your product is compliant with all applicable EN 71 parts, listed above.
+The purpose of EN 71 testing is to verify if your product is compliant with all applicable EN 71 parts, as listed above.

 • Lead content